B1ack4sh/B1ack4sh/README.md

 # 👾 Who am I ???

-Hello friend , My name is Ash , I'm a Cybersecurity researcher with a strong focus on offensive security, penetration testing, and hardware hacking.
+My name is Ash , I'm a Cybersecurity researcher with a strong focus on offensive security, penetration testing, and hardware hacking.

 ---